 You may find that a small section of Indian workforce is getting regular income.
 The government, through its labour laws, enable them to protect their rights in various ways.
 This section of the workforce forms trade unions, bargains with employers for better wages and other social security measures.
 Who are they?
 To know this we classify workforce into two categories: workers in formal and informal sectors, which are also referred to as organised and unorganised sectors.
 All the public sector establishments and those private sector establishments which employ 10 hired workers or more are called formal sector establishments and those who work in such establishments are formal sector workers.
 All other enterprises and workers working in those enterprises form the informal sector.
 Thus, informal sector includes millions of farmers, agricultural labourers, owners of small enterprises and people working in those enterprises as also the self-employed who do not have any hired workers.
-It also includes all nonfarm casual wage labourers who work for more than one employer such as construction workers and headload workers.
-You may note that this is one of the ways of classifying workers.
-There could be other ways of classification as well.
-Discuss the possible ways in the class.
+It also includes all non-farm casual wage labourers who work for more than one employer such as construction workers and headload workers.